 10. We will take responsibility for resource allocation to ensure impact for people affected.

 11. We will make the economic case for further developing self-harm and suicide prevention activity.

 Get in touch

-If you have been bereaved or affected by suicide or self-harm, have lived experience of attempted suicide or self-harm, or have a professional interest in our work, we would be glad to hear from you.
+If you have an interest in our work, we would be glad to hear from you.
 We are always looking to expand our Network membership and gain new perspectives from those who would like to get involved.

-(If you need support for your own wellbeing now, or would like to access bereavement support, please look at our resources section to find an organisation that can help you.)
+Please note that we cannot provide direct support via email or social media, and these methods of contacting us are not monitored 24/7.
+If you need support for your own wellbeing now, or would like to access bereavement support, please look at our resources section to find an organisation that can help you.